Finally leaving the closet, I go to the garage and take my new bike for its maiden ride.

 “England’s about as frigid as Alaska.
 I do like it in Florida.
 Well, here comes my time,” as he takes off when the clock hits 60.

 Coach soon remembers me, and I’m off at the next 60 on the clock, after every 1500.
 Great, continuous 1500s.
 I follow Wilkie, trying to keep up his pace as long as possible which is easy as he isn’t swimming hard.
 At ten o’clock everyone gets out.
 I feel a bit better.
 Enough to go home, eat, and fall asleep.
 At three I’m on time for regular work out.
 After warm-up, we start fifty 50s on a minute, swimming circle pattern with five or six kids to a lane; at least they all stay to the right.
 I start out first in my lane but soon fall back as others pass me up.
-Only this kid, who doesn’t seem too involved, is behind me.
+Only this kid, who doesn’t seem too dedicated, is behind me.
 He keeps talking to me between laps.
 Coach alternates between yelling at him and ignoring him.
 He wants to know everything about me, why I’m so out of shape, how old I am, and so on.
-He says his name was Stu.
+He says his name is Stu.

 “But everyone calls me ‘Stupid.”